 By coville123 from Brockville, Ontario

 The plastic trays that come in frozen dinners make great organizers for your desk drawer.
 The compartments are perfect for paperclips, rubber bands, and the like, and they are free.
-They would work in smaller areas as well, like sewing kits and would be great for beads.

 I like to put a rubber band on the tips of my pencils, right under the eraser to keep them from rolling off the table or desk.
 The same works for pens, too.